charanjeet2008/100-days-javascript/DesignPatterns/Structural/Structural.md

 https://sourcemaking.com/design_patterns/decorator

+The idea is that rather than sub-classing, we add (decorate) properties or methods to a base object so it's a little more streamlined.

+There are however drawbacks that we should be aware of when implementing the pattern.
+If poorly managed, it can significantly complicate our application architecture as it introduces many small, but similar objects into our namespace.
+The concern here is that in addition to becoming hard to manage, other developers unfamiliar with the pattern may have a hard time grasping why it's being used.
+Sufficient commenting or pattern research should assist with the latter, however as long as we keep a handle on how widespread we use the decorator in our applications we should be fine on both counts.

 ## 5. Facade
 Provides a unified interface to a set of interfaces in a subsystems.
 Defines a high-level interface that makes the subsystem easier to user.

 A Facade is used when an easier or simpler interface to an underlying object is desired.
 Alternatively, an adapter can be used when the wrapper must respect a particular interface and must support polymorphic behavior.
-A decorator makes it possible to add or alter behavior of an interface at run-time.

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/9/96/W3sDesign_Facade_Design_Pattern_UML.jpg)
 https://en.wikipedia.org/wiki/Facade_pattern
 https://sourcemaking.com/design_patterns/facade

+To build on what we've learned, the Facade pattern both simplifies the interface of a class and it also decouples the class from the code that utilizes it.
+This gives us the ability to indirectly interact with subsystems in a way that can sometimes be less prone to error than accessing the subsystem directly.
+A Facade's advantages include ease of use and often a small size-footprint in implementing the pattern.

 ## 6. Flyweight
 Use sharing to support large number of fine grained objects efficiently.